mappum/gitbanner/README.md

 Gitbanner works by creating a new git repository and filling it with dummy commits, with dates set to correspond to the pixels on your Github "Contributions" graph.

-You can see an example on my profile: [https://github.com/mappum](https://github.com/mappum)
+You can see an example on @iamtrask's profile: [https://github.com/iamtrask](https://github.com/iamtrask)

 ## Installing